melbournebioinformatics/COMP90014_2024/assignments/submission_checklist.md

 # Assignment Submission Checklist

+- [x] Complete the notebook.
-- [] Restart your kernel, then run all cells.
+- [ ] Restart your kernel, then run all cells.